Celluloid: Nitrocellulose

 Nitrocellulose-based plastics slightly predate celluloid.
-Collodion, invented in 1848 and used as a wound dressing and an emulsion for photographic plates, is dried to a celluloid like film.
+Collodion, invented in 1846 and used as a wound dressing and an emulsion for photographic plates, is dried to a celluloid like film.

 Alexander Parkes

-The first celluloid as a bulk material for forming objects was made in 1855 in Birmingham, England, by Alexander Parkes, who was never able to see his invention reach full fruition, after his firm went bankrupt due to scale-up costs.
+The first celluloid as a bulk material for forming objects was made in 1855 in Birmingham, England, by Alexander Parkes, who was unable to benefit from his invention's later, more widespread success, after his firm went bankrupt due to scale-up costs.
 Parkes patented his discovery as Parkesine in 1862 after realising a solid residue remained after evaporation of the solvent from photographic collodion.

 Parkes patented it as a clothing waterproofer for woven fabrics in the same year.
 Later Parkes showcased Parkesine at the 1862 International Exhibition in London, where he was awarded a bronze medal for his efforts.
 The introduction of Parkesine is generally regarded as the birth of the plastics industry.
 Parkesine was made from cellulose treated with nitric acid and a solvent.
 The Parkesine company ceased trading in 1868.
 Pictures of Parkesine are held by the Plastics Historical Society of London.
 There is a plaque on the wall of the site of the Parkesine Works in Hackney, London.

 John Wesley Hyatt

 In the 1860s, an American, John Wesley Hyatt, acquired Parkes's patent and began experimenting with cellulose nitrate with the intention of manufacturing billiard balls, which until that time were made from ivory.
 He used cloth, ivory dust, and shellac, and on April 6, 1869, patented a method of covering billiard balls with the addition of collodion.
-With assistance from Peter Kinnear and other investors, Hyatt formed the Albany Billiard Ball Company (1868–1986) in Albany, New York, to manufacture the product.
+With assistance from Peter Kinnear and other investors, Hyatt formed the Albany Billiard Ball Company in Albany, New York, to manufacture the product.
 In 1870, John and his brother Isaiah patented a process of making a "horn-like material" with the inclusion of cellulose nitrate and camphor.
 Alexander Parkes and Daniel Spill (see below) listed camphor during their earlier experiments, calling the resultant mix "xylonite", but it was the Hyatt brothers who recognized the value of camphor and its use as a plasticizer for cellulose nitrate.
 They used heat and pressure to simplify the manufacture of these compounds.
 Isaiah Hyatt dubbed the material "celluloid" in 1872.
 The Hyatts later moved their company, now called the Celluloid Manufacturing Company, to Newark, New Jersey.